jori-nordic/bsim-demo/README.md

 - Click "Run" -> "Start debugging"
 - Use the debugger to step through code
 - Simulation output is in the `sim.log` file
+- Click the `trace.pcap` file to open a packet dump

 ## Python demo